The Unvanquished game turned 10 years old this year! We published 0.53.1 this month, ➡️ Download and join the game!

 From Alpha to Beta and still Unvanquished

 Until April of 2016, the project delivered monthly releases which was a really impressive achievement for a fully volunteer project to sustain such rhythm for years.
-But with some life preoccupations coming the following releases were mostly done on a yearly rhythme.
+But with the irruption of certain concerns in the life of the contributorn the following releases were mostly done on a yearly rhythm.
 We now hope to be able to release more frequently again, such rhythm still being to be decided (something between a month and a year ?).

-10 years is a long time for open source community projects!
+10 years is a long time for free and open source community projects!
 Our friends of Xonotic also turned 10 years old in 2020, meaning the Xonotic game is now older than the age of Nexuiz when they had to rename because the name had been sold.
-If we sum the ages, that open source game effort is now 21 years old!
+If we sum the ages, that free and open source Xonotic game effort is now 21 years old!
 Our friends of Q3Rally also turned 20 years old in 2022!
 We hope to live that long and even more!

 Long live Unvanquished! ➡️ Today is time to play!